Samuel Iling-Junior: International career

 Born in England, Iling-Junior is of DR Congolese descent.
 He was a member of the England U17s' 2019 Syrenka Cup-winning squad.

 On 6 October 2021, Iling-Junior made his debut for the England U19s as a substitute during a 3–1 defeat to France in Marbella, Spain.
 He was included in the England U19 squad for the 2022 UEFA European Under-19 Championship and played in their opening group stage game against Austria.
 Iling-Junior was an unused substitute in the final which England won with a 3–1 extra-time victory over Israel on 1 July.

 On 21 September 2022, Iling-Junior made his England U20 debut in a 3–0 win over Chile at the Pinatar Arena in Spain.
 On 24 March 2023, he scored a brace in England U20's 2–0 win over Germany U20.
 Iling-Junior was unable to attend the 2023 FIFA U-20 World Cup due to club commitments.

 On 11 September 2023, Iling-Junior made his England U21 debut in a 3–0 win away to Luxembourg in a 2025 UEFA European Under-21 Championship qualifying match.
 In March 2024 he scored two goals in a qualifier against Luxembourg at Toughsheet Community Stadium.
 Iling-Junior was included in their squad for the 2025 UEFA European Under-21 Championship and made an appearance off the bench as a substitute during extra time in the final as England defeated Germany 3–2 to win the tournament.

 Style of play

-Iling-Junior mainly plays a winger, either on the left or right.
+Iling-Junior mainly plays as a winger, either on the left or right.
 His versatility allowed him to be deployed various areas of the pitch by Juventus U19 coach Andrea Bonatti, namely as a left-back, left or right forward, attacking midfielder or central midfielder.
 His main qualities are his goalscoring, dribbling and running abilities.